Mansfield: Culture

-The Palace Theatre in Leeming St is the town's prime entertainment venue.
+The Palace Theatre is the town's prime entertainment venue.
 Built as a cinema in 1910 and originally known as the Palace Electric Theatre, it was adapted into a live theatre with a proscenium arch.
-It was known as the Civic Hall and Civic Theatre before the current name was revived in 1995.
+It was known as the Civic Hall and Civic Theatre, before the current name was revived in 1995.
 With a seating capacity of 534, the theatre is a mid-scale touring venue.
 It presents a programme of professional and amateur productions and a yearly pantomime.

 Mansfield Super Bowl, a 28-lane alley with hospitality, opened in 1991.
 Facing closure in 2014, it was sold and refurbished in 2015.

 The old Carnegie library, founded in 1905 in Leeming Street, became an arts and performance centre in 1976.
-It houses a recording studio, meeting room and 100-seat Studio Theatre.
+It houses a recording studio, meeting room and the 100-seat Studio Theatre.